 Want to export your vegan products or services but don’t know where to start?
 Then keep reading! 😉 Good preparation is absolutely key when expanding abroad.
-In this blog, we will give you tips so you can prepare a successful export strategy.
+In this blog, we will give you some tips so you can successfully prepare your export strategy.

 1. First things first: Analyse your export capacity:

-Launching a product or service that you can’t supply in sufficient quantity will create frustration and could be counter-productive in that it will leave customers with a negative opinion of your brand.
-Therefore, you need to have a clear idea of what you can supply and where your limit is.
-This will help you choose your market and the offer that you will be selling abroad.
+Launching a product or service that you can’t supply in sufficient quantity will create frustration and could be counter-productive, in that it will leave customers with a negative opinion of your brand.
+You therefore need to have a clear idea of what you can supply and where your limits are.
+This will help you choose your market and your offering abroad.

 You need to analyse your production capacity, raw material sourcing and availability as well as your time and resources (both financial and manpower).

 You also need to clarify what budget will be allocated to your expansion abroad and which staff will be working on that project.
-Knowing your staff and financial resources will also help you choose the type of commercial resence that makes more sense for you.
+Knowing your staff and financial resources will also help you choose the type of commercial presence most appropriate to you.

-Depending on this internal analysis, you may choose to export into one new country at a time or into several.
-If you resources are limited, we would advise you to consolidate your position one market at a time rather than spread yourself too thin.
+Depending on the outcomes of this internal analysis, you might choose to export into one new country at a time or into several.
+If your resources are limited, we would advise you to consolidate your position one market at a time rather than spread yourself too thinly.

-2. Gather a good knowledge of the market:
+2. Grasp a good understanding of the market:

-Analysing your position in the market was key to starting your company.
+Analysing your position in the market was key when you started your company.
 You had to know your customers, your competitors and your distribution channels.
 The same analysis is required of new markets.
 This will help you to meet your future customers’ needs and therefore be successful.

-So, now you have to do the same thing again with your target countries.
-If you already have countries in mind (where you think your products will be successful), then this stage will confirm (or not) if what your offer is suited for that market.
+You now have to do the same thing again with your target countries.
+If you already have countries in mind (where you think your products will be successful), then this stage will confirm (or not) whether what you’re offering is suited to that market.
 If you have no idea about where to expand, consider looking into countries with a culture similar to your own or hire a consultant to look into opportunities for your brand.

-When conducting this market research, look at relevant information on the country, its demographic, legislation and cultural habits.
+When conducting this market research, look up relevant information about the country including its demographic, legislation and cultural habits.
 Then find information about similar products, your target customers, the distribution channels, the market price and promotion strategy.